Agro-Climatic Zones in Assam

 • Sandy loam/sandy in patches (low organic matter, low NPK).

-• Soil fertility: Medium to high in lowlands; acidic tendencies in some areas; high C:N ratio in clayey soils.
+• Soil fertility: Medium to high in lowlands; acidic tendencies in some areas.

 • Issues: Flood-prone lowlands, erosion in foothills, sand casting post-floods.